shidingz-collab/BtALDH3_MD/README.md

 Repository for BtALDH3 MD simulation protocol

 ## 1. Abstract
-This repository contains molecular dynamics (MD) simulation data and analysis code for the manuscript A Sequence Motif Enables Widespread Use of Non-Canonical Redox Cofactors in Natural Enzymes published in Nature Chemical Biology.
+This repository contains molecular dynamics (MD) simulation data and analysis code for the manuscript **<ins> A Sequence Motif Enables Widespread Use of Non-Canonical Redox Cofactors</ins>** in Natural Enzymes published in Nature Chemical Biology.
 We performed  MD simulations (20 ns per system) on BtALDH3 WT, mutant variants R289A, H290A, H290L, R293A, and R289A/H290A/R293A to pinpoint the effect of the RH/QxxR motif in stabilizing the catalytically important E333-G337 loop.

 ---